Ford bets on star power, social media to launch 2013 Fusion

 With the Fusion, Ford takes aim at the two dominant models in the midsize segment, Toyota Motor Corp's Camry and Honda Motor Co's Accord.

-In 2009, Ford spent $5 million (3.1 million pounds) on the Fiesta promotional campaign.
+In 2009, Ford spent $5 million on the Fiesta promotional campaign.
 The kind of recognition that followed would have cost $100 million through more traditional means, Farley said in an investor presentation last November.

 Ford declined to say how much it is spending on the Fusion social media campaign, called "Random Acts of Fusion," which also features actors Joel McHale and Kate Micucci.